12 plant-based calcium foods that will help you build strong bones on a vegan diet

 Men and women up to the age of 50 should eat 1,000 milligrams of calcium per day.
 After 50, the recommendation increases to 1200 milligrams per day for both men and women.

-What are the symptoms of low calcium levels?
+What are the symptoms of a calcium deficiency?

 Here are some of the most common symptoms that accompany low calcium levels (or hypocalcemia):